noahjb/novi_cd_test/README.md

    `git checkout starter`

 ###Install dependencies
-We need to install dependencies by running the following command (What are dependencies?
-Good question.
-A simple explanation is that sometimes when you install programs, they rely on other programs to work, and these other programs are called dependencies.
-Further understanding is not necessary for the task at hand.
-Let's table it.):
+We need to [install dependencies](https://docs.npmjs.com/cli/install) with the following command:

    `npm install`

 ###Set current working directory
-Now you need to open your connection's config file by right-clicking on your container and choosing "Config":
+Open your connection's config file by right-clicking on your container and choosing "Config":

 ![](http://i66.tinypic.com/315bkep.jpg)

-Almost done.
 In your config file, set the current working directory to point to your `mean_adsk` directory:

    `"cwd": "~/workspace/mean_adsk"`